 Hydroponic marijuana equipment

 The most common way of growing marijuana hydroponically is to use a reservoir which is set below the bottom of the plant pots (pots are usually raised).
 The reservoir is filled with water which has been mixed with nutrients.
 The nutrients are fed to the plants via tubing and with the help of an aquarium pump.
 The pump is connected to a timer.
 Around six times a day the timer turns on and waters all the plants for around 5-10 minutes.
 The nutrient rich water drains through the pots and back into the reservoir via plastic tubing.
-This process is continous.
+This process is continuous.

 Marijuana plants grown hydroponically do not use soil, instead perlite, rockwool, or vermiculite are used on their own or in combination.
 These mediums increase drainage and do not log the nutrients in like soil would.
 Pots are connected to the reservoir and the nutrient mix simply goes in the top and out the bottom.